 How successful you are depends on your ability to adapt to carbohydrate restriction.

-Success requires you to be able to make the hereditary enzyme needed to burn fats for fuel effortlessly.
+Success requires you to be able to make the enzyme needed to burn fats for fuel effortlessly.
+This is not controllable because the ability is hereditary.
 It will also require you to make adjustments to your eating plan, and often your eating habits themselves, as the weight comes off.

 The Atkins Diet is a long-term game.